-First, locate the finish spike, they are really easy to spot as the flowers will have turned to pods.
+First, locate the dead spike, they are really easy to spot as the flowers will have turned to pods.
+This will happen a few weeks after flowering all the way up into the autumn.
 They look like furry pea pods.
 You then follow the stem down to where they meet with some new growth and snip!

 Leaving some spikes to seed

 If you want some seeds to sow some new lupins then you can tactically leave some spikes that have gone to seed.
 You can then harvest these seeds later in the season to grow fresh lupin seedlings.
 Lupins are perennials so saving the seed pods is not essential.

 They have a strong taproot which can survive in the soil over winter and then burst back into life in the spring stronger than ever.
 Due to these strong roots, you can rely on your lupins coming back year after year.

 However, they are not the longest-lived perennial which is why many gardeners do like to harvest the seeds, grow fresh seedlings and have some succession planning in mind.